stevenvolckaert/enterprise-library/README.md

 * The library is built with modularity and [separation of concerns][3] in mind.
 * Class libraries, namespaces and types are named in accordance with the [.NET Framework Design Guidelines][4].

+## Forking and compiling from source

+One of the frameworks the library targets is `.NET Framework 3.5`, which is not installed by default on Windows 8, Windows 8.1 or Windows 10.
+Instead, you need to install the framework manually.
+[Installing the .NET Framework 3.5 on Windows 8, Windows 8.1 and Windows 10][6] explains how to do this.

+Using this method didn't work for me on Windows 10, but I managed to install .NET Framework 3.5 using the `DISM.exe` tool.
+See [Can't install .NET 3.5 on Windows 10](http://superuser.com/q/946988/319367) on StackExchange for more information.

+Alternatively, you can remove the .NET Framework 3.5 build target: Simply remove it from the `project.json`.

 ## License

 Steven Volckaert's Enterprise Library is licensed under the [MIT license](LICENSE).